lubuntu-team/manual/source/1/1.3/installation.rst

 .. image:: boot_installer.png

-Once you have booted into the live session, feel free to explore Lubuntu.
-Once you are ready to install Lubuntu, double click the icon in the top-left corner of the desktop "Install Lubuntu 18.10".
+Once you have booted into the live session, feel free to explore Lubuntu and make sure all your hadware works.
+Once you are ready to install Lubuntu, double click the icon in the top-left corner of the desktop :guilabel:`Install Lubuntu 18.10`.

 .. image:: live_session.png

 You will be taken to the Lubuntu installer Welcome screen.
-You can change the installer language in the drop down box.
-After selecting the language the next button will move you on to the next task.
+You can change the installer language in the :guilabel:`Language` drop down box.
+After selecting the language the guilabel:`Next` button will move you on to the next task.

 .. image:: welcome_installer.png